Showing all 40 results

 An Injury and Illness Prevention Program (IIPP) is meant to create a plan in a workplace for reducing injury and illness.
 It is similar to the OSHA recommended Safety Management System (SMS) but is required by Cal/OSHA for all workplaces.
 The employer is expected to take charge in creating and implementing an IIPP in their workplace.

-Unfortunately, proper implementation and maintenance of an IIPP is one of the most violated Cal/OSHA standards.
-California requires it in order to protect workers and assure compliance with safe work practices.
+Unfortunately, proper implementation and maintenance of an IIPP is one of the most violated Cal/OSHA Requirements.
+California requires it in order to protect workers and assure alignment with safe work practices.

 There are many employees who work outdoors in California, where there are also extreme heat conditions.
-Because of this, all employees and employers in California are required to take a 40 minute course to prevent heat illness in compliance with the Cal/OSHA Heat Illness Prevention Standard.
+Because of this, all employees and employers in California are required to take a 40-minute course to prevent heat illness in alignment with the Cal/OSHA Heat Illness Prevention Standard.

 Such measures taught and implemented by the program include provision of fresh water and shaded areas.
 Employees are encouraged to drink a quart of water every hour and to take frequent breaks in the shaded areas provided.